Text Link

 Take care of yourself

-Regardless, it's important to remember that, as much as you may want your friend to get better, the journey toward recovery is ultimately theirs to take.
-So if your friend doesn't feel ready to commit to recovery or starts slipping after a period of progress, it's important not to blame yourself.
-The process may be long, with twists and turns and even setbacks, but your support will be a big help to them, no matter where they are on the road to recovery.
+As much as you may want your friend to get better, the journey toward recovery is ultimately theirs to take.
+So, if your friend doesn't feel ready to commit to recovery or starts slipping after a period of progress, it's important not to blame yourself.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.